What is chronic wasting disease?

 Preventing the spread of chronic wasting disease beyond historically infected areas.

-Reducing chronic wasting disease prevalence within infected areas by removing deer and elk from diseased herds.
+Reducing chronic wasting disease prevalence within infected areas by removing deer and elk from some affected herds.

 Enforcing illegal feeding regulations and transport laws restricting the movement of deer, elk and moose from infected areas or into the state.